magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/ui/devices-pe.md

 ## Device deletion

-Tenant administrator can delete devices from ThingsBoard.
+Tenant administrator can delete devices from IoT Hub.
 To delete device, you should:

 {% include images-gallery.html imageCollection="device-delete-pe" showListImageTitles="true" %}